 Shortly after coming home from the hospital for the second time, Hank went to his doctor who is a Christian partner of mine and had prayed for Hank and witnessed to him in the past.
 Hank was given the choice to go to the hospital yet again with little chance of significant improvement or to take a palliative approach to his illness by concentrating on his quality of life at home with hospice.
 Hank chose the latter option.
 I visited with him a few times at his home and had some good discussions, but Hank was still unconverted.
 I remembered Dennis teaching that we are just as faithful when we share the gospel with those who reject it as we are with those who accept it; salvation is of the Lord.
 However, I, along with many others, sure was praying hard for Hank’s conversion, including my young children who knew the stakes.
 All the while, Hank’s health continued to be precarious.

-Then in the course of just a few days, I experienced a barrage of adverse events that started with a brand new generator suddenly breaking with no explanation and culminating on a Wednesday at work with me having the most crushing day in over a decade of practicing medicine.
+Then in the resource of just a few days, I experienced a barrage of adverse events that started with a brand new generator suddenly breaking with no explanation and culminating on a Wednesday at work with me having the most crushing day in over a decade of practicing medicine.
 I recalled what Dennis had said in his last session: if you are serious about sharing the gospel, expect some resistance from Satan.
 I almost was not surprised, and looking back, God had prepared me for it.
 How do you respond to the worst day you have ever had at work?
 Comfort food or drink?
 Sulk?
 Retreat to a circle of close family and friends?
 Exercise?
 Listen to music?
 In and of themselves, most of these are not bad things, but perhaps something bigger was going on, and I felt the Lord had shown me what it was.
 In a strange way, I was encouraged because if there was truly spiritual warfare at play and all this trouble had suddenly appeared, Hank must be close to salvation.
 I responded in the only way I felt was truly fighting back; after work, I went back to Hank’s with my Bible and witnessed to him again.
 He did not convert then, but I felt I had responded faithfully and that God would not lay Hank’s eternal soul on so many hearts without plans to show His power to save.

 After hearing that Hank had further declined, I went back over to his house the following Sunday evening.
 There were no high and holy prayers or notable special preparations; I just went.
 Hank had a lot of questions about dying and was having fears about death and hell now that he felt he was staring over the edge of the cliff.
 I read a few passages emphasizing the open invitation to come to the One who gives peace and takes away the sting of death.
 I, along with my believing mother-in-law who is his ever-present caretaker, held his hands and prayed.
 The Holy Spirit did the work only He can do, and Hank Winter repented of his sins and called on the Lord to accept him.
 When he opened his eyes, his fear and shortness of breath had passed.
 At 94 years old, his spiritual man had just risen from the dead.